0xAquaWolf/AquaKit/README.md

 - **Ship in days, not months**: Skip the tedious setup and focus on your unique AI features
 - **Build with AI assistance**: Claude Code + Cursor provide intelligent code completion and generation
-- **Scale effortlessly**: Real-time backend with Convex, background jobs with Trigger.dev
+- **Scale effortlessly**: Real-time backend with Convex including background jobs with crons and durable functions
 - **Monetize immediately**: Built-in payment and subscription system with Polar.sh
 - **Learn the modern stack**: Perfect reference implementation of today's best developer tools